 This work generalizes the discussion to arbitrary smooth $v(x)$ and $\bar{v}(x)$ in \eqref{eqn:Hv def 1}.
-The algebraic viewpoint is no longer tractable as the underlying algebra becomes the infinite dimensional Virasoro algebra.
-The geometric viewpoint still works in the general case.
-It is found the fixed points of the conformal map plays an important role in determining the energy and entanglement patterns of the Floquet dynamics.
+Solving the dynamics from the algebraic viewpoint is no longer tractable because the underlying algebra becomes the infinite dimensional Virasoro algebra.
+On the other hand, the geometric viewpoint still works in this general case.
+Namely, the deformation functions $v(x),\bar v(x)$ can still be considered as the velocity of quasi-particles.
+In more technical terms, the operator evolution $e^{i H_v t} O(x) e^{-i H_v t}$ follows a conformal transformation, which is intimately related to the classical trajectory of quasi-particles generated by $v(x),\bar v(x)$.
+In this work, we will follow the geometric viewpoint exclusively and give quasi-particle interpretation to most of the results.

 \paragraph{Concrete examples} Having a less constrained deformation function $v(x)$ brings much more possibilities to the Floquet dynamics.
 To have an idea of what could happen, we construct a concrete example, the main result of which is shown in Fig.~\ref{PhaseDiagramIntroduction} and Fig.~\ref{fig:entanglement growth intro}, which is explained briefly below: (More details are in Sec.~\ref{Sec:FloquetCFTexample}) \begin{enumerate} \item There are still non-heating and heating phases, as shown by the yellow and blue regions in Fig.~\ref{PhaseDiagramIntroduction} (a) respectively.
 However, the heating phase regions are rather fragmented compared with the $\SL_2$ case.